|

 -e, --expiredate EXPIRE_DATE

-The date on which the user account will be disabled.
-The date
+Specifies the date on which the user account will be disabled.

-An input of -1 or an empty string will blank the account
+An input of -1 or an empty string blanks the account

-This option requires a /etc/shadow file.
-A /etc/shadow entry
+This option requires the /etc/shadow file.
+If no entry exists

 -f, --inactive INACTIVE

-defines the number of days after the password exceeded its
+Defines the number of days after a password exceeds its

-maximum age during which the user may still login by
+maximum age during which the user can still log in by

-the account becomes inactive is stored in the shadow password
+account becomes inactive.
+This value is stored in the shadow

-delay.
-An input of -1 will blank the respective field in the
+A value of -1 empties the respective field in the shadow

-This option requires a /etc/shadow file.
-A /etc/shadow entry
+This option requires the /etc/shadow file.
+If no entry exist

 -g, --gid GROUP